itsmesonia/colt-webdevbootcamp-notes/README.md

 `display: block` - on inline elements can reverse the behaviour

+`display: inline-block` - for block level elements, behviour will be inline and height and width will work

 <p align="center">
 <img width="600px" src="./assets/Screenshot 2021-01-26 at 22.20.48.png" />
 </p>